 One part of this subproject ("Nationalization of natural resources") concerns how resource owners will behave under risk of losing their resource due to nationalization, and how this risk in turn affects the incentives for governments to nationalize such resources and how world prices for resources may be affected by such interaction.

-A final part of this subproject is the analysis of resource taxation.
+A part of this subproject is the analysis of resource taxation.
 This is performed in the project "Finders Keepers?".
 The project aims at understanding to what extent resource exploration firms will get to keep their findings.

 Should Foresters Forecast?